 We're thrilled to release the first ever Tuesday Troubleshooting Blog from ePoolSupply!
-Today we will be walking you through priming your pool pump and the importance of doing so.
+Today, we'll guide you through how to prime a pool pump and why priming the pump is important.
 Let's dive in!

 If you're new to the pool game, you must know that you should NEVER run your pool pump dry!
-The pump is meant to move water and thus should always be full of water.
-Running the pump dry will cause irreversible damage, and potentially other issues to your equipment.
-It is important to keep the pump free of debris and well lubricated in order to maintain a consistent prime and avoid any future issues.
+Pool pumps are meant to move water and thus should always be full of water.
+Running the pump dry will cause irreversible damage, and can lead to other issues with your pool equipment.
+It is important to keep the pump free of debris and well lubricated in order to maintain a consistent prime and avoid any future pool pump problems.

 - Verify that the appropriate suction/return lines are fully open.
 Generally the best option for suction is from the skimmer due to the naturally close proximity to the pump and filter.
 If you don't have a valve to divert the suction don't worry, chances are your suction line pulls straight from the skimmer.